Review: Montane Alpine 850 Nano Hoodie - Jacket

 Most of the insulation is goose down, but there are two areas where synthetic insulation - Primaloft Gold (100% recycled) - is used, in the high-moisture area under the armpits, and also in a panel in front of your throat and up under the chin.

 Fit - It is slim-fit, but not tight.
-It’s not super generous in arm-length and body-length though.
-I’d never normally wear an XL but feel I needed it here - on something that is designed to keep out the chill, I want the sleeves to be generous and really cover my whole wrist and actually start to run up over my hands, but I feel the L needs at least another 1-2 cm of sleeve length to do that.
+My biggest gripe with this jacket is that it’s not very generous in arm-length and body-length though.
+I’d never normally wear an XL but feel I needed it here.
+For something that is designed to keep out the chill, I want the sleeves to be generous and really cover my whole wrist and actually start to run up over my hands, to warm that area and keep out drafts, but I feel the L needs at least another 1-2 cm of sleeve length to do that.
 Body length is ok, but again, could do with perhaps another cm extra.
-The good news is, with it being slim fit, in the next size up there probably won’t be too much extra flapping around your middle.
+The good news is, with it being slim fit, in the next size up probably won’t be leave you with too much extra flapping around your middle.

-Do up the main zip and it’s nicely cosy around the neck, the elasticated hood hem helping to block out drafts.
+Do the main zip all the way up and it’s nicely cosy around the neck, the elasticated hood hem helping to block out drafts.

 Yes, it is still down, so when it had dried again, the goose down that had gotten soaked had packed-down noticeably, compared to the down that had not gotten wet, and it stayed packed-down, losing some of it’s warming ability and would need a nice tumble-dry to restore it’s fluffiness.
-But down jackets are targetted at drier climates, or to have a rain shell over the top, so this is to be expected.
+But down jackets are targeted at drier climates, or to be protected from prolonged wet with a rain shell over the top, so this is to be expected.

-The water-repellency, i.e. DWR, is very good out of the box, with water beading off nicely.
-In the test above, I had to work a bit with my hands to force the water into through to the down and really get it soaked.
+The water-repellency though, i.e. the DWR, is very good, with water beading off nicely.
+In the test above, I had to work the water into the fabric with my hands to get it really soaked through.
 Only time will tell how long that lasts, of course, but the Pertext Quantum is very tighthly woven, which will help a lot.

-Hood - Insulated as well.
-Relatively close-fitting, and while not advertised as helmet-compatible, I did get it most of the way over a climbing helmet (just a couple of inches of the front not covered).
+Hood - Insulated as well and relatively close-fitting.
+While not advertised as helmet-compatible, I did get it most of the way over a climbing helmet (just a couple of inches of the front of the helmet not covered).

-Cuffs - On the Alpine 850 Nano, the elasticated sleeve cuffs are set back inside the jacket a couple of cm, same with the lower cuff around the hem of the jacket.
-This means that a bit of the insulation projects over the elastic and isn’t in contact with the skin.
-That would be totally fine if the sleeve-length was really generous, but, as noted, the arm-length sizes up a bit short, so I felt that the end bit of the cuff wasn’t really contributing any warmth.
-Go one size larger than you normally would.
+Cuffs - On the Alpine 850 Nano, the elasticated sleeve cuffs are set back inside the jacket by a couple of cm, same with the lower cuff around the hem of the jacket.
+This means that a bit of the insulation projects over the elastic and (on my skinny wrist) isn’t in contact with the skin which made the arm feel even shorter than it is.
+The set-back seams would be totally fine if the sleeve-length was much more generous, but as it is, I felt that the insulation after the seam wasn’t really contributing any warmth.
+Size-up one, with this jacket.

-There is no drawcord around the hem of the jacket, but it’s close-fitting there anyway, so it doesn’t seem needed.
+There is no drawcord around the hem of the jacket, but it’s very close-fitting there anyway, so it doesn’t seem needed, probably even if you size up.

-Stuff-sack - This is my biggest gripe.
-Instead of one of the pockets having a double-sided zip-pull, there is a separate (but removable) stuff-sack attached inside the right-side waist-pocket, and it just kind of floats around in there when not being used, so every time you put your hand in your pocket, it’s in there.
+Stuff-sack - Instead of one of the pockets having a double-sided zip-pull, there is a separate (but removable) stuff-sack attached inside the right-side waist-pocket, and it just kind of floats around in that pocket when not being used, so every time you put your hand in your pocket, you feel it.
 If you put a hat or glove in that pocket, then take that out, quite often the stuff-sack comes out too and you have to stuff it back in the pocket again.

 SUMMARY…

-As a super-light, high warmth-to-weight ratio jacket, meant to keep you warm while you are moving, the Montane Alpine 850 Nano is excellent.
-And if you need a down jacket that dries noticeably more quickly than even an equivalent-weight synthetic insulation jacket (and who wouldn’t) then even better.
+As a super-light, high warmth-to-weight ratio jacket, meant to keep you warm while you are moving, the Montane Alpine 850 Nano Hoody is an excellent bit of kit.
+Even more so when you factor in that it’s noticeably quicker drying that some equivalent-weight synthetic insulation jackets.
 The slim/active fit feels really nice, as does the shell material itself.

 Yes, you might detach the stuff-sack and, er, ‘file’ that somewhere, and it might be missing a couple of large internal stuff pockets, but on balance, these are minor compared the primary job the jacket is designed for, and which it does really well.
-Just make sure you size up one more than you usually take, as the sleeve and body length are not particularly generous - the slim fit should allow you to do this, unless you are extremely light-weight yourself!
+It’s biggest downside, in my book, is that the sleeve length is not generous, so the taller, longer-armed of us L-wearers will likely need to size-up one with it, and it’s slim fit should allow you to do this, unless you are extremely light-weight yourself!

 Words - Andy Beale